DFEAGILEDEVOPS/MTC/pupil-spa/README.md

 ## Frontend Notes

-The GDS libraries are included in the package.json file: `govuk-elements-sass` which has as its dependency `govuk-elements-sass`
+The GDS libraries are included in the package.json file: `govuk-elements-sass` which has as its dependency `govuk_frontend_toolkit`

 On `postinstall` yarn runs two jobs to vendor in the govuk files as angular cannot use sass files from node_modules directly: